 Especially early on in your relationship with your EM, you’ll need to remind them to make any unpolished sentences clear and readable to your recipient.

-- Provide enough clarity: Be aware of words needing extra clarity (names, companies, acronyms, etc).
-You’re going to find yourself including people’s names, software recommendations, locations, and company references in your emails.
-If you say something that could be easily misconstrued or misspelled, you’re going to need to clarify how to type it out.
-Start building awareness around these things so you can do this without second thought and without taking much extra time in your dictation.
+Be aware of words needing extra clarity.
+For example, your emails include people’s names, companies, acronyms, software recommendations, locations, and company references.
+If you say something that could be easily misconstrued or misspelled, clarify how to type it out.
+Start building awareness around these things with your EM, so you can do this without taking much time explaining it in dictation.

-- Don’t be too brief: Your instinct at first may be to dictate emails as you would have written them before: as a simple one liner.
+Your instinct may be to dictate emails as you would have written them before: as a simple one-liner.
 But that defeats the purpose of this system.
-You should utilize the time saving speed of being able to talk vs type to include as much detail, context, and value as you possibly can into the email.
-Remember it’s not you typing so the more you add the better and it won’t take you much extra time.
+You can utilize the time-saving speed of talking vs. typing to include as much detail, context, and value as possible in the email.
+The more context you add for your EM, the better, as it doesn’t take as much time to say it.

 Dictation Automation: Task Management and Beyond

-By now, being the smart relationship-focused leader that you are, you may be thinking that this sounds absolutely wonderful.
+By now, being the smart relationship-focused leader you are, you may think this sounds absolutely wonderful.
 But how does your time saved translate to your EA?
-How much work does it take to turn these things from spoken thoughts to great experiences for your network?
+How much work does it take to turn these things from spoken thoughts into amazing experiences for your network?

-Fortunately, we have devised a way to automate everything and integrate it into a task management system your EA can use to follow through on every dictation in a timely manner, every time.
+Fortunately, we have devised a way to automate and integrate this into a task management system, which your EA can use to follow through on every dictation every time.

-By using tech and automation programs, we take your voice recording, turn it into a task, and run it through a well-defined follow-up process your EA uses to bring it to life in your inbox.
-It becomes a finished email, ready for you to review and send without a second thought.
+Using tech and automation programs, we take your voice recording, turn it into a task, and run it through a well-defined follow-up process your EA uses to bring it to your inbox.
+It becomes a finished email, ready for you to review and send.

-All you do is think, record, and save time while being able to send more emails and messages that deliver unparalleled value.
-This in turn will improve how good people will feel about their relationship with you and increase the chance that people will think of you when great opportunities come up.
+All you need to do is think, record, and save time while being able to send more emails and messages that deliver unparalleled value.
+This can improve how good people feel about their relationship with you and increase the chance that people will think of you when relevant opportunities arise.

-If you’re interested in building stronger relationships, getting more from those relationships, becoming a better communicator, having a stronger partnership with your EA, and getting more opportunities out of it all, then we’d love to help you get there in a fraction of the time.
+If you’re interested in building stronger relationships, getting more from those relationships, becoming a better communicator, having a stronger partnership with your EA, and attracting more opportunities, then we’d love to help you get there in a fraction of the time.

-We have been in the business of helping leaders in this exact position for a long time now, and many of the top startups and VC firms in Silicon Valley can attest to the power of the Mindmaven way.
+We have been in the business of helping leaders boost their productivity superpowers for a long time now.
+Multiple top startups and VC firms in Silicon Valley can attest to the power of Mindmaven’s teachings.